-Checking into the hotel by noon near Char Rasta, Mayfair Darjeeling, the closest tourist places to visit happened to be the Himalayan Zoological Park & the Mountaineering Institute both in the same campus.
+Checking into the hotel by noon near Char Rasta, Mayfair Darjeeling, the closest tourist places to visit happened to be the Himalayan Zoological Park & the Mountaineering Institute both on the same campus.
 A mere half a kilometer was absolutely walkable in the pleasant weather of the hill station.
 So that is where we headed first in this popular hill town.

 Padmaja Naidu Himalayan Zoological Park, Darjeeling

-This park popularly called Darjeeling Zoo is spread over 60 plus acres.
+This park popularly called Darjeeling Zoo is spread over 60-plus acres.
 It is the largest and highest zoo situated at an elevation of 7000 ft above sea level.
-It not only houses diverse wildlife of the Himalayas but also has the captive breeding program for the endangered species like Red Panda, Snow Leopard & Wolf.
+It not only houses diverse wildlife of the Himalayas but also has a captive breeding program for endangered species like Red Panda, Snow Leopard & Wolf.
 There is a nominal entry fee.
-It is open to the public from 8:30 AM to 4:30 PM and closed on Thursdays.
+It is open to the public from 8:30 AM to 4:30 PM and is closed on Thursdays.
 It is on Jawahar Parvat hill.
-The specialty of the zoo is it houses high altitude animals.
-The zoo area also has original flora & fauna of the region, that is now difficult to find in the rest of the city.
-You can spend about an hour watching this wildlife unique to the high altitude region.
+The specialty of the zoo is it houses high-altitude animals.
+The zoo area also has original flora & fauna of the region, which is now difficult to find in the rest of the city.
+You can spend about an hour watching this wildlife unique to the high-altitude region.

 Take another hour for the Himalayan Mountaineering Institute visit.
-It has a museum about the various accessories the early Mountaineers used, Himalayan range, etc. That’s a story for another day.
+It has a museum about the various accessories the early Mountaineers used, the Himalayan range, etc. That’s a story for another day.

 For now, walk with me and say Hello to these inhabitants of the zoo.